MARINE CORPS PUBLISHES MARINE CORPS WARFIGHTING PUBLICATION 8-10

 |0

-This work, MARINE CORPS PUBLISHES MARINE CORPS WARFIGHTING PUBLICATION 8-10, by Kurtis Chan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MARINE CORPS PUBLISHES MARINE CORPS WARFIGHTING PUBLICATION 8-10, by CPT Karen Jensen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT